Domains of commutative C*-subalgebras: Introduction

-This sort of informational approximation is more commonly studied in \emph{domain theory}~\cite{abramskyjung:domaintheory}.
-As we are speaking of a continuous amount of observables, but in practice only have access to a discrete number of them, we are most interested in partial orders where every element can be approximated by empirically accessible ones.
-Domain theory has a variety of notions modelling this intuition.
-We show that they all coincide in our setting, as the following are equivalent: \begin{itemize} \item the C*-algebra $A$ is scattered (Section~\ref{sec:cstaralgebras}); \item the partial order $\CC(A)$ is algebraic (Section~\ref{sec:algebraicity}); \item the partial order $\CC(A)$ is continuous (Section~\ref{sec:continuity}); \item the partial order $\CC(A)$ is meet-continuous (Section~\ref{sec:meetcontinuity}); \item the function $\CC(f)$ is Scott-continuous for each injective $*$-homomorphism $f \colon B \to A$; \item the partial order $\CC(A)$ is atomistic (Section~\ref{sec:atomicity}); \item the partial order $\CC(A)$ is quasi-algebraic (Section~\ref{sec:quasi}); \item the partial order $\CC(A)$ is quasi-continuous (Section~\ref{sec:quasi}). \end{itemize} This makes precise exactly `how much approximate finite-dimensionality' on the algebraic side is required for these desirable notions of approximation on the domain-theoretic side.
+This article studies how these domain-theoretic properties of $\CC(A)$ relate to operator-algebraic properties of the C*-algebra $A$.
+We show that they all coincide in our setting, as the following are equivalent: \begin{itemize} \item the C*-algebra $A$ is scattered (as defined in Section~\ref{sec:cstaralgebras}); \item the partial order $\CC(A)$ is algebraic (Section~\ref{sec:algebraicity}); \item the partial order $\CC(A)$ is continuous (Section~\ref{sec:continuity}); \item the partial order $\CC(A)$ is meet-continuous (Section~\ref{sec:meetcontinuity}); \item the right adjoint of $\CC(f)$ is Scott-continuous for each injective $*$-homomorphism $f \colon B \to A$ (Section~\ref{sec:meetcontinuity}); \item the partial order $\CC(A)$ is atomistic (Section~\ref{sec:atomicity}); \item the partial order $\CC(A)$ is quasi-algebraic (Section~\ref{sec:quasi}); \item the partial order $\CC(A)$ is quasi-continuous (Section~\ref{sec:quasi}). \end{itemize} This makes precise exactly `how much approximate finite-dimensionality' on the analytical side is required for these desirable notions of approximation on the domain-theoretic side.
 It is satisfying that these notions robustly coincide with the established algebraic notion of scatteredness, which is intimately related to approximate finite-dimensionality.